maker0101/Todoist_Clone/README.md

 #### 2) Filter Tasks List based on selected project in Sidebar

 I've started thinking now about how to filter the Tasks List based on the selected Project in the Sidebar.
-However, I'm struggling coming up with a good idea for an approach...maybe routing or creating a selected project state?
-What would be your recommended approach?
+Ideally the implemented approach can be reused for the selected Sidebar Nav items above the Projects as well.

+I've come up with 2 potential approaches so far, but would really like your opnion on which way to go:

+1. Routing: add project id to url -> then grap url parameter and use it in Firestore query
+2. Selected Project State: Saving the selected project in a state -> then pass state from Sidebar.js to Content.js and use in Firebase query

-I haven't been able to learn about all React hooks...so maybe I'm missing something obvious here.
+Or something completely different...maybe using another kind of hook?
+I haven't been able to learn about all React hooks yet...so maybe I'm missing something obvious here.

 ## Open Todos